MicroDevHub/book-store-app/Readme.md

 ![alt text](documents/assets/services.png)

 ##### service-auth
-This service will receive request from client to handle authencation and authorization for user.
+This service will receive request from client to handle authentication and authorization for user.

 ![alt text](documents/assets/auth-srv-api.png)

-Refer to [this link](documents/docs/Authentication/jwt-vs-cookie.md) to get more information about authencation and authorization of auth-service.
+Refer to [this link](documents/docs/Authentication/jwt-vs-cookie.md) to get more information about authentication and authorization of auth-service.

 ### 3. Database